olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 title: On to the Next(.js) Thing
 date: 2020-09-06T19:27:06.666Z
 ---

+> **Update: 25 November 2020**
+>
+> I have now removed Netlify CMS from my site because I realised it was overkill for a site I only update a few times a year.
+The story below is still mostly relevant.

 For my first post in almost two years, and to go along with the redesign I've just rolled out, here's the story of why and how I rebuilt this site from scratch on an entirely new technology stack. <!-- more -->

 ## The bad times